catchkvs/Coral/README.md

 # Coral
 A websocket based server for building real time apps.
+This is specifically focusing on Apps which require the Fact Table notifications to be sent to Dimension side consumer.
+One example is:
+  Order update notifications to restaurants.

+## Features

+1. Simple to operate.
+Built in docker image.
+2. Completely open source so easy to customize for your own Fact and Dimensions Table.
+3. Complete support for cloud environment.
+4. Session Management (expiry and multiple concurrent session handling)
+5. Achieves low latency through go channels and routine support.

 This is current in Development